benlau/asyncfuture/README.md

 **Deferred&lt;T&gt;::complete(QFuture&lt;T&gt;)**

 This future object is deferred to complete/cancel.
-It will adopt the state from the input future.
+It will track the state from the input future.
 If the input future is completed, then it will be completed too.
 That is same for cancel.

 **Deferred&lt;T&gt;::cancel()**